Find Cheap Auto Insurance Quotes in Your Area

 Policy limits.
 Every policy has limits on how much it will pay in the event of an accident, and if your claim is greater than your coverage limits, you could be stuck with the excess.
 For example, the limit on your property damage liability coverage (the kind that pays if you damage someone else’s car or other property) might be $10,000.
 That could be adequate in some instances but a problem if you rear-end, let’s say, a $400,000 Lamborghini.
 States set minimums, such as $10,000 or $25,000, for liability coverage, but you can choose a higher limit by paying extra.

 Policy coverage.
 An auto policy consists of several different kinds of coverage.
-Among them are property damage liability (described above), collision coverage (which pays for damage resulting from a collision with another car or if you hit, say, a light pole), and comprehensive coverage (which covers damage from other causes, such as fire or vandalism).
+Among them are property damage liability (described above), collision coverage (which pays for damage resulting from a collision with another car or if you hit, say, a light pole) and comprehensive coverage (which covers damage from other causes, such as fire or vandalism).
 Some coverage may be mandated by your state, but other types could be optional.
+For instance, if you decide to only have limited liability coverage, you will not be covered if your car is stolen.

 Breaking the law.
 Even if you have the right kinds of coverage and adequate amounts of them, your insurer can deny your claim if you were in violation of state law when the accident happened.
 One example of that would be driving without a valid license.
 Another is if you were driving while intoxicated.

 Additional reasons.
 An insurer can also deny a claim on the grounds that the accident was avoidable on your part or if it believes your claim to be fraudulent.
-Among the red flags that insurers routinely watch for:
+Among the red flags that insurers routinely watch for are:

 - Not reporting an accident immediately to the police or your insurer.